carlohamalainen/carlohamalainen.github.io/_posts/2014-05-26-microsoft-blocked-using-blocklist1.md

 message to delist@messaging.microsoft.com (in reply to RCPT TO command)
 </pre>

-I thought that this was pretty weird given that my host passed all the tests on MX Toolbox&#8217;s [blacklist checker](http://mxtoolbox.com/blacklists.aspx).
-I fired off an email to Microsoft customer support saying &#8220;this is weird, remove my host from your blacklist&#8221; and after a few days I got this response:
+I thought that this was pretty weird given that my host passed all the tests on MX Toolbox's [blacklist checker](http://mxtoolbox.com/blacklists.aspx).
+I fired off an email to Microsoft customer support saying "this is weird, remove my host from your blacklist" and after a few days I got this response:

 <pre>-------- Original Message --------
 Subject:    RE: SRX1242320246ID - Fwd: Undelivered Mail Returned to Sender